samclane/DiscordSocialGraph/README.md

 Due to the complete randomness of the data generation methods, some "strong friendships" may occur naturally, dwarfing any intentional bias.

-The main objective is to find the "linchpin" of the server; that is, the node in the graph with the most incoming weight , signifying they cause the server's population and interaction levels to increase the most.
+The prep_graphs objective is to find the "linchpin" of the server; that is, the node in the graph with the most incoming weight
+, signifying they cause the server's population and interaction levels to increase the most.

 If you have a map between Discord user-IDs and usernames, you can provide it as csv file with the `-n <FILENAME>` or